One Tech Tip: Is that song by AI or a human? Here are some things to check

 Some users report that Suno tends to use certain words in its lyrics like “neon," “shadows” or “whispers.”

-If a song includes these words, it’s “a dead giveaway” that it’s AI, said Lukas Rams, a Philadelphia-area resident who has used Suno to create three albums for his AI band Sleeping with Wolves.
+If a song includes these words, it’s “a dead giveaway” that it’s AI, said Lukas Rams, a Philadelphia-area resident.
+He has used Suno to create three albums for his AI band Sleeping with Wolves but writes his own lyrics.
 “I don’t know why, it loves to put neon in everything.”

 AI technology is improving so quickly that there’s no foolproof way to determine if content is real or not and experts say you can't just rely on your ear.